emotivhq/go-sites/README.md

 ```

 ## How the Pack was prepared
 This Starter Pack was built on the `Node+Grun+MongoDB` Codio Certified Stack.
-We than ran the following commands before creating the Pack.
+We then ran the following commands before creating the Pack.
+*Note: The only command here that needs to be run is `npm install`*

 ```bash
 npm install -g express